Q-Minh/nihu/dox/tech_what_happens.md

 Operators and proxy objects {#tech_what_happens_operators}
 ---------------------------

-When evaluating the examplified expression, the integral transform (`[]` "index") operator ::integral_operator::operator[] is evaluated first with the test function space as argument.
+When evaluating the exemplified expression, the integral transform (`[]` "index") operator ::integral_operator::operator[] is evaluated first with the test function space as argument.
 This function simply returns a temporary ::integral_transform instance.
 An ::integral_transform is a proxy class that simply stores references to the ::integral_operator `K` and the function_space `d`.
 The proxy class provides new functionalities: For example an ::integral_transform can be tested by a test ::function_space, as shown below.

 The next step is the evaluation of the testing operator (`*` "multiplication") with a left hand side ::function_space `w` and a right hand side ::integral_transform (temporary).
 This testing operation returns a new proxy object of type ::weighted_residual that stores references to the left hand side ::function_space and the temporary ::integral_transform.
 The additional functionality provided by the ::weighted_residual class is that it can be evaluated into a matrix.